balfieri/aws/README.md

 master_inst                             # i-nnn id of current master instance inst_state                              # running, stopped, etc.
-inst_json                               # full instance info in JSON format
+inst_json                               # full instance info in JSON format owner_insts                             # list i-nnn ids of all of your instances owner_insts_json                        # list all information for all instances in JSON format

 inst_type                               # t2.medium, etc.
 inst_host                               # "" if not running, else the hostname it's running on